isc-projects/stork/doc/troubleshooting.rst

 --------------

 :Issue:       The agent prints on stdout the message ``problem with connecting to dhcp daemon: unable to forward command to
               the dhcp6 service: No such file or directory.
-The server is likely to be offline``
+The server is likely to be offline``.
 :Solution:    Try to call ``systemctl start kea-dhcp4 kea-dhcp6``
 :Explanation: The ``kea-dhcp4.service`` or ``kea-dhcp6.serive`` (depending on the service type in the message) is not running.
-              If above commands don't resolve the problems then see the Kea ARM for the troubleshooting.
+              If the above commands don't resolve the problems, then see the Kea ARM for the troubleshooting.

 --------------

 :Issue:       The Stork Agent receives the "remote error: tls: certificate required" message from the Kea Control Agent.
 :Description: The Stork Agent and the Kea Control Agent are running, but these daemons cannot establish the connection.
-              The standard output of the Strok Agent contains the errors with above message.
+              The standard output of the Strok Agent contains the errors with the above message.
 :Solution:    Install the valid TLS certificates in the Stork Agent or set "cert-required" value in ``/etc/kea/kea-ctrl-agent.conf`` to "false".
 :Explanation: By default, the Stork Agent uses no certificates (standalone mode) or self-signed certificates (generated by
               the Stork Server).
 If the Kea Control Agent has set "cert-required" value to "true" then it requires